ColumbiaDVMM/ColumbiaImageSearch/setup/SentibankPyCaffeImageProcessing/README.md

 You may lower the parameter `EXTR_nb_threads` to decrease the CPU and memory usage.
 You may decrease/increase the parameter `KIcheck_verbose` and `KIproc_verbose` in the range [0,6] to get less/additional information in the log file.

+The model files `SBPYCAFFE_sbcaffe_path` and `SBPYCAFFE_imgmean_path` will be downloaded automatically.
+There is no need to change these values.